-Google’s Chromecast was one of the first streaming devices on the market, while also being one of the cheapest.
+Google’s Chromecast was one of the first streaming devices on the market, in the UK as well, while also being one of the cheapest.
 One of its major selling points is its wide flexibility – all you need is a smartphone (or desktop) app that supports “Casting” to the Chromecast – and you can stream it all directly to your telly.

 Having been around since 2013 means there are lots and lots of apps that support Chromecast.
 However, unlike the Amazon Fire TV or the Roku (see our full comparison of streamers here), the Chromecast doesn’t have a centralised, curated “store” of supported apps.